pdkproitf/grpc-demo/grpc-server/README.md

-# This is grpc server.
+# This is grpc JAVA server.

 ### How to run it:
 1. gradle clean `./gradlew clean`